 - In the early spring, cut the top of the plant off.
 This encourages the plant to produce side shoots.

-- Cut the side shoots off after they reach two to four inches.
+- Cut the shoots off after they reach two to four inches.

-- Plant the cuttings in well-drained soil.
-To create the right blend, mix equal parts standard soil, leaf mold, and sand.
+- Plant the cuttings in well-drained potting soil.
+To create the right medium, mix equal parts standard soil, leaf mold, and sand.

 - Cover the cuttings with plastic or glass and set in a warm but shaded location.

 - After about two months, the new shoots should appear.